diogtsix/Fixed_Aircraft_Wing/README.md

 This project focuses on **Solving**, **Modelling** and **Simulating** the Structural Dynamics and the Structural Optimization of a Fixed aircraft's Wing.
 It aims to the design of a full software architecture and the implementation of advanced engineering methods for real structures.
 All the project have been developed in Python with OOP.

-The project consist 2 distinct components and the interaction between those two :
+The project consist 3 distinct components and the interaction between those two :

 1) **Structural Dynamics**
 2) **Structural Optimization**
+3) **FD&T for Predictive Maintance**

 ## **Keywords**